- Outdoor Recreation

 - Plan Your Trip

 Big Sky skiing is epic; in fact, it’s the Biggest Skiing in America.
-But some days, the call of the river is greater than the call of the mountain.
+But some days, the call of the river is greater than the call of the mountains.
 Most people don’t think about fishing during the winter months in Big Sky, but trust me, you should.
 Southwest Montana offers some of the world’s best fly fishing, all year long.
 Some people think I’m crazy when I tell what I did with my day as they’re recalling tales of record snowfall and a great day of skiing on the mountain when I say “Cool, I went fishing today!”
 There’s nothing I love more than spending time on the Gallatin River during a bluebird day in winter.
-Sure, parts of the river are frozen solid, or the snow so deep it makes it hard to find a way to get to the river.
-But there are plenty of fishing spots along the Gallatin, or “Gally” as the locals call it, to hit up for winter trout slaying.
+Sure, parts of the river are frozen solid, or the snow is so deep it makes it hard to find a way to get to the river.
+But there are plenty of fishing spots along the Gallatin to hit up for winter trout slaying.

 First of all, dress warmly; a day on the river during the winter can present sun, wind, rain, snow and sleet, all in an hour’s time.
 I dress in layers as if I were going skiing, and then put on my waders, and then a warm winter coat or jacket on top.
 Hand, and especially foot warmers are lifesaving when you’re spending hours with your feet in the cold water.

 A few other things to keep in mind.
-Don’t feel like you need to get out on the river at the crack of dawn because unlike the warmer summer months when the fishing is best early and late in the day, trout are more active during the middle of the day in the winter.
+Don’t feel like you need to get out on the river at the crack of dawn, because unlike the warmer summer months when the fishing is best early in the day, trout are more active during the middle of the day in the winter.
 Also, bring a change of clothes to keep in the car.
-Falls happen in the summer, and believe me; they happen more in the winter when you’re navigating snow and ice along with rocks.
+Falls happen in the summer, and believe me; they happen even more in the winter when you’re navigating snow and ice.
 It’s a good idea to have a dry set of clothes with you in case you take an accidental swim.
 Most importantly, treat the trout with care.
-Keep them in the water as much as possible during the catch and release process because cold air can potentially freeze the fish’s gills.
-And, trout build up a protective layer of slime in the winter and a lot of handling of the fish can damage that.
+Keep them in the water as much as possible during the catch and release process, as cold air can potentially freeze the fish’s gills and damage their protective layer of slime.

 So go on, be brave, be bold and hit the river a couple of times during the winter.
 Your skis will be there tomorrow and that majestic mountain isn’t going anywhere either.